Edric-Matwiejew/more_with_bash/README.md

 ___

-Example: Recycle files and write to LOG_DIR.
+Example 8: Recycle files and write to LOG_DIR.

 	for FILE in ${FILES[@]}
 	do